kennysmithed/oels2020/oels_practical_wk4.md

 - How would you add extra trials to this code, to ask people to read some additional sentences and answer comprehension questions on them?
 Try adding a few extra trials.
 - Add another demographics question, e.g. a text box to list other languages spoke, or some additional radio buttons with more than 2 options.
 - Have a look at the data that is displayed at the end of the experiment.
 Can you see where the stimulus and the response for each trial is recorded?
+Can you see where the crucial reaction time data for each trial is recorded?
 Can you see how the demographics data is recorded?
 Can you work out what the "internal_node_id" column is doing (which looks like e.g. "0.0-2.0-0.0-0.0" ...
 "0.0-2.0-0.0-1.0 ...
 "0.0-2.0-0.0-2.0")?
 - If you were going to analyse this kind of data, you would need to pull out the relevant trials (i.e. the ones involving self-paced reading trials, and comprehension questions).
 Is it going to be easy to do that - how would you identify those trials?
 If you were particularly interested in certain words in certain contexts, is it going to be easy to pull those trials out?